colcon/colcon.readthedocs.org/user/overriding-packages.rst

 How to avoid it
 +++++++++++++++

-When it's a problem, there's no known workaround.
+There is no known workaround.